KAP has a strategic and multifaceted

-The group observes and proactively aligns day-to-day business practices in South Africa with the broad-based black economic empowerment (B-BBEE) codes.
-Commitment to the principles of B-BBEE, to make it real and tangible for the group and its employees, is a key priority.
+The group observes and remains committed to the principles of B-BBEE.
+The group proactively aligns day-to-day business practices in South Africa with the broad-based black economic empowerment (B-BBEE) codes and creates opportunities for the youth through learnerships and educational upskilling.
+The group maintained its level 7 rating.

 Products and services

-We are committed to providing our customers with responsible and sustainable solutions when choosing our products and services.
+We acknowledge that the success of our business is dependent on consistently providing our customers with responsible and sustainable solutions when choosing our products and services.
 Customer needs are mainly focused on efficiency, cost saving and the implementation of sustainable long-term solutions.